2006 United States House of Representatives elections in Texas: District 1

 Freshman Congressman Louis Gohmert (R-Tyler), elected in 2004 after redistricting in East Texas, faced Roger Owen (D) of Hallsville in the general election, along with Libertarian nominee Donald Perkinson.
 Gohmert was one of four Republicans who succeeded in defeating incumbent Democrats with help from a controversial redistricting effort orchestrated by former House Majority Leader Tom DeLay.

+Predictions

 District 2

 In 2004, Ted Poe (R-Humble) unseated Democrat Nick Lampson after heavy redistricting changed the political landscape, allowing him to win with 55% of the vote.
 His opponent in November was Democrat Gary Binderim, along with the Libertarian Justo J. Perez.

+Predictions

 District 3

 Incumbent Sam Johnson (R-Plano) faced Dan Dodd, Democrat from McKinney, and Libertarian Christopher J. Claytor in the general election.
 This district is dominated by the Republican stronghold of Collin County, as well as Garland, another large Dallas suburb.